OleHolmNielsen/ITwiki/docs/Lenovo_BIOS_settings.rst

 The BMC setup is accessed via the physical console or BMC web GUI.
 Login with the above credentials.

+Note: These settings were made with XCC/BMC firmware versions dated from the fall of 2025.
+Older or newer firmwares may behave slightly differently.

 BMC user configuration
 ------------------------